StephenBin/DS502-AI-Engineer/DS502-1702/MXNET_course/README.md

 ## Week4-5 Final Project: Cat Detection by Yolo v1

-Details is in mxnet-week4&5 folder README.md
+Details are in mxnet-week4&5 folder README.md